 (click on the image to enlarge)

 In your search for scholarly literature you may sometimes find the UBUlink.
-This link provides information about the availability of publications via the University Library.
-The UBUlink can only provide information on digital pubications.
+This link provides information about the availability of digital publications via the University Library.

 Before you can really start looking, you have to think about where to look?
-Which search systems best suit your topic?
+Which search engines best suit your topic?
 What handy, reliable, recommended databases are there?

 There are broad, multidisciplinary databases, such as Scopus and Web of Science.
 There are also databases that are specialized in a specific field, eg PubMed (medical), PsycInfo (psychology) or the MLA (modern languages).

-Read the short descriptions and choose the system (or more than one) that best fits your search query.
+Read the short descriptions and choose the database (or more than one) that best fits your search query.

-Articles can be found in almost all academic search systems.
+Articles can be found in almost all academic engines and databases.
 Filter on document type: articles.

 Often used search engines for articles are (amongst others):